 Essential EM Spanish: Sample Materials

-There are over 80 videos similar to this one, which you can work through at your leisure.
+There are over 80 videos similar to this one, which you can go through at your own pace.

-(If you’d rather NOT watch videos, you can learn the same vocab from audio lessons, cheat sheets, or the mobile app — see below.)
+(If you’re not a fan of video, you can learn the same vocab from the audio versions, cheat sheets, or the mobile app — see below.)

-This sample clip goes over anatomy terms related to chest pain.
+Here’s a sample clip covering anatomy terms related to chest pain.

 Chest Pain: Anatomy (4 minute clip)

-In this demo video you can see how the app works on a smartphone, tablet, or computer.
+The demo video below shows you how the app works on a smartphone, tablet, or computer.

-In case you don’t have time to watch the demo video right now, here are a couple of screenshots from the mobile app.
+If you prefer, here are a couple of screenshots from the app.

-(Keep in mind these screenshots are just a starting point, you could also scroll down to see additional categories or phrases.)
+(Keep in mind the screenshots don’t show you everything; you could also scroll down to see additional chief complaints on the menu, or vocab phrases.)

 Back Pain HPI:

-You’ll also get “cheat sheets” for each chief complaint, where you can see the English and Spanish phrases side-by-side.
+You’ll also get “cheat sheets” for each chief complaint.

-Each cheat sheet is a single page (front and back).
-It has all the vocab you need to go through a basic H&P in Spanish for the given chief complaint, and also explain your plan for testing and treatment.
+Each cheat sheet is a single page (front and back), with all the vocab you need to go through a basic H&P in Spanish for that chief complaint, and also explain your plan for testing / treatment to the patient.

-The cheat sheets work well as a quick reference for review, or at the bedside with the patient.
+The cheat sheets work well as a quick reference for review, or at the bedside with a patient.

 (The sample below is just the front page.
-The back side has the other history sections, physical exam, and testing/treatment.
-And there’s a separate cheat sheet for disposition.)
+The back side has more of the medical history, plus physical exam and testing/treatment.
+There’s a separate cheat sheet for explaining disposition.)